 If you are at an increased risk of severe illness if you contract COVID-19, we encourage you to contact your physician in order to best assess the risks of living and/or studying on campus.
 For more information, or to request accommodations, please contact firstname.lastname@example.org.

 Accommodations for Faculty and Staff

 If a faculty or staff member’s health condition falls within one of the CDC's high-risk categories, as described in the CDC guidelines, the employee may seek a temporary COVID-19 workplace accommodation through Human Resources using the reasonable accommodation process.
 Employees are not required to disclose if they are in a high-risk category based upon age or a pre-existing medical condition.
 If an employee voluntarily discloses any medical information, it will be handled with the highest degree of sensitivity and confidentiality.

 Various options that support a healthy and safe work environment will be considered.
 Continued remote work arrangements with periodic reviews of return-to-campus dates may be provided.

-Learn more about what faculty and staff can expect for the spring.
+Learn more about what faculty and staff can expect.